Aroy-Art/Learning-Python/README.md

-# PythonAreaCalc
+# Learning Python

+This is the Repository for my python project. 🤪

+## List of what this repository contains:

+- AreaCalc

+## AreaCalc
-A terminal area / volume calculator written in Python and it can calculate the most shapes
+Is a terminal area / volume calculator written in Python and it can calculate the most shapes

 An example of what forms it can calculate: